thibautRe/eye/README.md

 ```

 Put the result in the `JWT_SECRET` env variable in `.env`.
-Run the server with `cargo run serve --unsafe-no-jwt-checks`, and go to `localhost:3001/admin/jwt_gen#force-admin` to get a valid admin JWT.
+Run the server with `cargo run serve --unsafe-no-jwt-checks`, and go to `localhost:5750/admin/jwt_gen#force-admin` to get a valid admin JWT and hit the "use" button.
+You can then restart the cargo server without the flag.

 ## Acknowledgments